lucyy-mc/haste-server/about.md

 # lucy's pretty pastebin
-version 1.0.2
+version 1.0.3

 messily hacked together by lucy (https://lucyy.me)

 low-quality source available at https://git.lucyy.me/lucy/haste-server

 # latest changes

-- fixed space at the start of the box when pasting
+- fixed issue when selecting the "search for more" entry on the language select
-- added link to this page

 # basic usage